ni/nimi-python/docs/niscope/functions.rst

 .. py:method:: fetch(num_samples, timeout='datetime.timedelta(seconds=5.0)')

     Returns the waveform from a previously initiated acquisition that the digitizer acquires for the specified channel.
 This function returns scaled voltage waveforms.

                     This function may return multiple waveforms depending on the number of channels, the acquisition type, and the number of records you specify.

     .. note:: Some functionality, such as time stamping, is not supported in all digitizers.
-Refer to `Features Supported by
-        Device <REPLACE_DRIVER_SPECIFIC_URL_1(features_supported_main)>`__ for
-        more information.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the